-Action Priority Responsible Entity Projected Timeline Projected Resources Rationale for Action and Priority Status of Action 2.A.19: Complete a detailed analysis of past losses related to winter storms to determine if additional study is indicated.
-Union County and local agencies with critical facilities 2-years Existing resources and staff Provides a basis for determining if any additional study is warranted; data can be used as part of next plan update.
-2015 Status: Complete.
-This action completed as part of the 2015 Plan update.
-2.A.20: Undertake a survey of critical facilities to identify and prioritize those that may have structural characteristics that make them vulnerable to excessive snow and ice loads.
-Union County and local agencies with critical facilities 2-Years Existing resources and staff Provides a basis for prioritizing actions, including mitigation.
-2015 Status: HMPSC agreed to delete this action to focus on higher risk hazards.

-from the erosion hazard.
+Action Priority Responsible Entity Projected Timeline Projected Resources Rationale for Action and Priority Status of Action 2.A.21: Complete a detailed analysis of past losses related to nor'easters and other coastal storms to determine if additional study is indicated.
+Work with state and federal agencies to develop a detailed characterization of erosion history and risks in particular.
+Union County and local agencies with critical facilities; New Jersey State Climatologist 3 years Existing resources and staff Provides a basis for determining if any additional study is warranted; data can be used as part of next Plan update.
+HMPSC agreed to delete.
+This study would most likely be similar to the FEMA New Jersey Coastal Flood Study that has already been completed.
+ABFE maps for the coastal areas of Union County released by FEMA in February of 2013.
+The HMPSC decided to delete this action based on the study completed already, combined with the low risk from the erosion hazard.